 If you’re staying in Sedona for longer than one day, here are some more ideas for more things you can do, from adventurous off-roading tours to sightseeing railroad adventures.

-Which of these things to do during the perfect day trip to Sedona sound the most fun to you?
+Which of these things to do during the perfect day trip to Sedona sounds the most fun to you?
 Let me know in the comments below!

 Did you love this post about how to spend the perfect day trip to Sedona?
 If so, you’ll love these blog posts about Northern Arizona, too!